mysterypaint/MML2ASM-Pokemon-Crystal-/README.md

 # MML2ASM-Pokemon-Crystal-
-Converts MML syntax to a syntax compatible with the pokecrystal disassembly

-Currently a WIP, this tool takes input Music Markup Language (MML) syntax and outputs a .asm file, making scripting custom music for Pokemon Crystal much easier.
+Java tool which takes input Music Markup Language (MML) syntax and outputs a .asm file, making scripting custom music for Pokemon Crystal much easier.
+(Currently a WIP)

 At the moment, the tool only converts note data, stereo panning, tempo, volume, and wave duty cycle changing for the pulse channels.
-The tool also ignores any comments indicated by a ";"
+The tool also ignores any comments indicated by a ";".

-Useage: java -jar mml2asm.jar
+Useage: java -jar mml2asm.jar <file>.txt
-(Then, place your MML file as a .txt in the same directory as the .jar and type it in the program when it prompts you to)
+Place your .txt in the folder where you put the .jar.
+If you don't specify for a file, it'll add one itself.
+Also, it'll amend ".txt" to the file search argument if you didn't.

 Future plans:
 - Implement vibrato detection